fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 ## Installation
 To install FastAPI, follow the steps below.

 1. Open Git Bash.
-If you haven't downloaded it, visit the Git Bash website to find a download link.
+If you haven't downloaded it yet, visit <a href="https://git-scm.com/downloads" class="external-link" target="_blank">the Git Bash website to find a download link.</a>
 2. Enter `gh repo clone tiangolo/fastapi`.

 ## Setting up a file